Seq # 185120135

 Flight periods

-Two generations per year: May–June and july/august-w- may.
+Two generations per year May–June and July/August and after hibernation May.

 Observed on